js-arias/geomodels/README.md

-For example adding pixels from `lm.gpml` with a value of 3 at 120 million years to the paleogeography model at `timepix.tab`:
+For example adding pixels from `lm.gpml` with a value of 3 at 120 million years to the paleo-landscape model at `timepix.tab`:

 ```bash
 plates pixels import -e 360 --at 120 -o lm-pix-120.tab lm.gpml